matthewling-stripe/react-stripe-payment-element/server/README.md

 npm start
 ```

-3. If you're using the html client, go to `localhost:4242` to see the demo.
-For
-   react, visit `localhost:3000`.
+3. The react frontend will be running on `localhost:3000`.
+Follow the instructions in the README there to install and start the frontend server.